School Council Initiative

 - The School Council comprises of 1 representative from every class except Early Years (Crickets).

 - A secret ballot was conducted whereby each class voted for their choice of candidate.
 Prospective candidates in Year 2, presented their 'manifesto' to encourage classmates to vote for them.

 - Each Teacher advised prospective candidates about the role and responsibilities involved in being a member of the School Council, ensuring clarity of expectations.

 - Equality of opportunity was ensured during the election process.

-- Once elected, the members of the School Council were introduced to the rest of the school during an official launch on 28th February 2017.
+- Once elected, the members of the School Council were introduced to the rest of the school during an official launch.

 - A School Council display board has been set up outside the hall, photographs of representatives are also displayed outside their classrooms.
 Meeting agendas and minutes are kept in a folder on the display board as are the school ethos and the aims of the Council (which provide the foundation on which the Council is based).

 - A School Council Board is also up in the staff room.

 - Meetings take place twice each half term on a Tuesday morning from 10.15 - 10.45 in the TV room supported by Mrs Spencer.

 - Mrs Spencer chaired the first meeting and now acts as a support/facilitator during subsequent meetings.

 - A different Chairperson and Secretary are nominated by the council members for each meeting (as agreed by all members of the School Council).

 - Numerous School Council meetings have taken place so far